rails/sprockets/README.md

 //= require ../foo.js
 ```

-This would load the file up one directory and named `foo.js`.
+This would load a file named `foo.js` from one directory up.
 However this isn't required if `foo.js` is on one of Sprocket's load paths.
 You can simply use

 ```js
 //= require foo.js